-Becky leaves and runs out the door naked to her room down the hall to get away from Sally.
+Becky leaves and runs out the door naked to her room down the hall.

-- What do I do with this if it comes to the TIX Office? - Does the conduct at issue, if true, fall under TIX's definition of Sexual Harassment? - If not, does it need to go somewhere else? - Does the conduct at issue, if true, fall under TIX's jurisdiction? - If not, does not need to go somewhere else?
+- What do I do with this if it comes to the TIX Office? - Does the conduct at issue, if true, fall under TIX's definition of Sexual Harassment?

-Joe physically shoves Sally and Angela out of his room so he can get dressed.
+Joe shoves Sally and Angela out of his room so he can get dressed.

-- What do I do with this if it comes to the TIX Office? - Does the conduct at issue, if true, fall under TIX's definition of Sexual Harassment? - If not, does it need to go somewhere else? - Does the conduct at issue, if true, fall under TIX's jurisdiction? - If not, does not need to go somewhere else?
+- What do I do with this if it comes to the TIX Office? - Does the conduct at issue, if true, fall under TIX's definition of Sexual Harassment?